 Throwing coins at the Trevi fountain

-The Trevi Fountain is one of the main attractions in Rome and should not be missed.
-Children are especially fascinated by the custom of throwing coins into the fountain and making a wish.
+The Trevi Fountain is one of the main attractions in Rome and should not be missed, especially if you are in Rome with children.
+Kids are especially fascinated by the custom of throwing coins into the fountain and making a wish.

 It is said that if you throw a coin into the water over your right shoulder, your wish will come true.
 If you throw two coins, you will fall in love with a Roman!